 22. Muslin cloth/Baby wipes.
 You would need baby wipes or muslin cloth to clean and dry baby’s bum after every pee and poo.
 These organic wipes will not only help you clean your baby when he/she poops but can also help clean spill some undigested milk while burb.
 Also for newborn, you may use these wipes to sponge bath the newborn till their Umbilical cord falls off.
 Just ensure you keep the wipes for bum and mouth separate 😊

 Note: Always wash everything which touches baby’s skin, even if its new as first of all its better for hygiene and secondly these gets softer with washes making it perfect for new born’s delicate skin.

-23 Baby Swaddles and blanket – You would need atleast 3-4 swaddles and 2 blankets to keep your little one warm.
-Double them if you aren’t planning to use full time diapers
+23 Baby Swaddles and blanket. – You would need at least 3-4 swaddles and 2 blankets to keep your little one warm.
+Double them if you aren’t planning to use full-time diapers

-25 A diaper bag- A bag with convenient pockets to keep your baby’s essential. multiple pockets will ensure everything is well organised and could be found easily once in need, do read my previous post on how to pack diaper bag light and travel easy with an infant.
+25 A diaper bag- A bag with convenient pockets to keep your baby’s essential. multiple pockets will ensure everything is well organised and could be found easily once in need, do read my previous post on how to pack diaper bag light and travel easily with an infant.

-Finally do remember, that keeping your hospital bag ready well in advance would gives you a sense of relief that you have kept all the necessary things in place.
+Finally do remember, that keeping your hospital bag ready well in advance would give you a sense of relief that you have kept all the necessary things in place.
 Also, there would be one thing less to worry about while rushing to the hospital.
 Moreover, your partner can stay by your side when you need him the most rather than running around to gather things.

 So, stay well prepared and good luck !!